Today we’re talking about adrenal stimulators – what they are, what they do, and how to stop them from making you feel terrible all the time.

 Overtraining and Inadequate Sleep

-- Exercise is great when we push and recover.
+- Overtraining – Exercise is great when we alternate between pushing and recovering.
 If we have enough energy, we keep pushing and we are stressing the adrenal glands by the continuous pushing, which exhausts your body.
 At a certain point, your body will start telling you no and exercise may become difficult or the recovery stages are taking longer than expected.

 How to Decrease Adrenal Stimulants